inivekin/abosa/abosa.typ

 When sparing thought tae recognise how badly body regulates the hate on which I agonise.
-Gloom's dark enough, I'd make it worse, tae park albedo in domain o umbra, halting my traverse, wi final act o mine tae wane.
+The gloom, it cuts compulsions terse, tae park albedo in domain o umbra, halting my traverse, wi final act o mine tae wane.